internet-sicherheit/eco-blockchain-governance/technical/0006-node-software-requirements/README.md

 In addition, the requirements ensure a certain degree of homogeneity.
 While we mentioned this as a desired property in the motivation, this also brings the danger, that certain attacks might become applicable to all nodes of the network.

-## Rationale and alternatives

-Providing software requirements is an expected practice for operating software systems.
-While it might be technically possible to operate a blockchain network without specifying software requirements, it might be challenging to offer it in a business context while guaranteeing certain SLAs.

 ## Prior art